nacopapa/alx-low_level_programming/0x00-hello_world/README.md

 The 5-printf.c script prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+The 6-size.c script prints the size of various types on the computer it is compiled and run on.